top of page

 Human Scale Evidence that Mind Can Influence the Behavior of Matter

 The placebo effect demonstrates that fake drugs and fake treatments can positively impact the healing ability of the human body at the cellular scale.
 Fake drugs (placebos) have been found to positively impact a patient's condition even though the patient received a sugar pill or other non-medical substance that should have no impact on the patient's condition.
 Placebos are the gold standard control group in all drug and medical treatment testing worldwide, a scientifically validated fact that sits at the core of the $1.7 trillion global pharmaceutical industry.
+There is no scientific explanation for how or why placebos work, but that doesn't change the fact that what a human believes in their mind can affect the ability of their body to heal at the cellular level.
+Let's dig into the placebo effect in a bit more detail.

 Conclusion

-Returning to our molecular mind example, a kinesin's molecular scale mind controls its molecular scale body.
-Watch the video above one more time and consider whether the kinesin appears to be controlling its body.
-Now consider whether the kinesin's ability to control its body is driven by random quantum processes that would cause random movements of its atoms, or whether the kinesin is more likely to have some rudimentary form of intelligence and cognition.
-The amazing set of skills demonstrated by kinesin can best be explained by assuming that kinesin have minds that control their atomic scale bodies, similar to how our human minds control our massively more multicellular bodies.
+The observer effect is supported by a massive body of scientific evidence demonstrating that simply observing quantum scale matter influences the behavior of that matter.
+Since “Mind equals Observer” in FMT, quantum scale mind can influence the behavior of quantum scale matter, molecular scale mind can influence the behavior of molecular scale matter, cellular scale mind can influence the behavior of cellular scale matter, and your human mind can influence the behavior of your human body.
+Returning to our molecular mind example, watch the video above one more time and consider whether the kinesin appears to be controlling its body.
+Now consider whether the kinesin's ability to control its body is more likely to be driven by trillions of random quantum processes that somehow result in its coordinated and seemingly intelligent behavior, or whether the kinesin may have a rudimentary form of intelligence and is taking actions in pursuit of a goal.
+Kinesin control their own physical structures to enable walking, navigation, changing lanes to avoid a collision, and so forth.
+The mind of a kinesin is the causal agent driving its behaviors as it performs its duties in support of the continued survival of its cellular ecosystem.
+The amazing set of skills demonstrated by kinesin can best be explained by assuming that kinesin have minds that control their atomic scale bodies, similar to how our human minds control our massively more complex multicellular bodies.

-The complex and seemingly intelligent behavior of the billions of molecules inside each cell is extremely difficult if not impossible to explain with existing science.
+The complex and seemingly intelligent behavior of the billions of molecules inside every cell is extremely difficult if not impossible to explain with existing science.
 Unless and until a scientific theory is developed that explains how these complex behaviors are being controlled and orchestrated, the most logical hypothesis that explains the evidence is that molecules have cognition and agency indicative of a molecular scale mind.
 The rapidly increasing evidence of highly complex and precisely coordinated molecular activity inside cells is evidence that molecules are intelligent, have awareness of their surroundings, communicate and coordinate their actions with other molecules to keep their shared cellular ecosystem functioning properly.
 FMT concludes that molecules have minds.

 bottom of page